After a spinal cord injury, individuals may be prescribed baclofen to manage involuntary muscle contractions called spasticity.

+A disadvantage of using a baclofen pump for spasticity treatment is that it requires multiple surgeries.
 There’s a surgery to implant the pump and catheter, surgeries to replace the batteries (generally every 5-7 years), and surgeries to refill the baclofen pump (every 1 to 6 months depending on your dosage).

-Adverse Side Effects of Baclofen
+Adverse Side Effects of Baclofen for Spinal Cord Injury

 Alternative Spasticity Treatments for Baclofen